-- To work with local Aboriginal and Torres Strait Islander people to develop the 2015 'Gathering' - Offer the Gathering to local Aboriginal young people - ➤ Deliver the Close the Gap match day at a nominated home game in 2015 - To raise awareness of the health gap between Aboriginal and non-Aboriginal Australians.
+- To work with local Aboriginal and Torres Strait Islander people and our partners Target Australia to develop programs for the region's Aboriginal young people including the 2016 'Gathering camp' - Offer the Gathering to local Aboriginal young people from Geelong and Barwon South West in years 5 and 6 - ▶ Deliver the Close the Gap match day at a nominated home game in 2016 - ➤ To raise awareness of the health gap between Aboriginal and non-Aboriginal Australians.

 - Members of the local Aboriginal communities across the Barwon South West region of Victoria.

 - Aboriginal Advisory Group

-- DEECD Koori Education support officers
+- ► DEECD Koori Education support officers

-- ▶ Barwon Youth
+- ► Barwon Child Youth & Family

-- Barwon Medicare Local
+- ► Western Victoria Primary Health Network

-- Deakin University Institute of Koori Education
+- ► Deakin University Institute of Koori Education

 - Narana Creations

 - ► Kempe Read the Play

+- Wauthaurong Co-operative